-nterview With A Vegan Queen: Emma POWELL, Punky Bunny
+Interview With A Vegan Queen: Emma Powell, Punky Bunny

 Continuing our series of inspiring vegan women, we're speaking to Emma Powell.
 Emma is the founder of Punky Bunny, the Birmingham based ‘not preachy, not political, just positive’ vegan and paper gifts company.
 Selling a range from cool keyrings to statement tote bags.

 We caught up with Emma to find out what she's proud of achieving and the women that inspire her.

 The world of social media is full of amazing small businesses, start-ups, 'one woman bands'- and I just thought 'that's what I want to be doing!'.
 I'm a huge lover of designing and branding, so wanted to combine that with my passion for veganism to create something unique I could grow.

 What advice would you have to anyone thinking of starting their own vegan business?

 I'd say- stop thinking, start doing!
 Be original, be yourself and don't forget about your brand values.
 If it makes you happy and it's something you're passionate about, then why not?
 It's truly important to connect with your audience, understand what they love about your brand and take feedback on how you can improve.
 Don't be afraid of change either, as it's highly likely to happen at some point as your brand grows!
 One big tip is to surround yourself with positivity- I'm so lucky to have a great support system at home and in the online world with other fab small business owners.
 It can get lonely running a business by yourself, so it's important to not be scared to ask for help and reach-out to people when you need it- be kind to yourself and put your mental health first!